wanyic/pho2550_project2/README.md

 # pho2550_project2
+Given the advantages and disadvantages of performing a tracheostomy, it is important to understand and identify which groups of patients really needs tracheostomy.
+It is also important to find out the ideal time frame to refer a patient for tracheostomy.
 The goal of this project, is to develop a statistical model using clinical data at 36 and 44 weeks PMA to predict the need for tracheostomy or death prior to discharge.